brigadecore/brigade/docs/topics/scripting.md

 here.
 The _controller_ starts and manages the _worker_.
 But there are also Brigade _gateways_.

-An Brigade gateway is a piece of code that executes in your cluster and generates events.
+A Brigade gateway is a piece of code that executes in your cluster and generates events.
 Brigade comes with a built-in gateway called `brigade-gateway`.
 This gateway provides the
 following: